-The Scotch.
-A blended Scotch whiskey is typically used in the Rusty Nail.
-You just want to be sure that it is a good one because the Rusty Nail deserves a great scotch.
+A blended Scotch whiskey is typically used in the rusty nail.
+You just want to be sure that it is a good one because the rusty nail deserves it.
 Choose one of the mid- to high-end bottles like Johnnie Walker Black Label or Chivas Regal 12 YO and save the $20 whiskeys for other drinks.

-The Drambuie.
 There really is no good substitute for Drambuie.
 It is a liqueur from a proprietary recipe of honey and spices with a scotch base and its taste is unlike any other liqueur on the market.
-As much as you can play with the scotch of the Rusty Nail, it will no longer be a true Rusty Nail without Drambuie.
+As much as you can play with the scotch in this cocktail, it will no longer be a true rusty nail without Drambuie.

 Adjusting the Rusty Nail